How to Install Third-Party Software on Devices Running Junos OS Evolved

 For example, if you have third-party software developed by Acme with the filename acmeMonitor-1.2.3_Wrl_9.0_x86_64.tgz, use the following command to install it on a device running Junos OS Evolved:

-command to see a list of the current components installed that are not part of the released BOM.
-The list is tagged as “External Software” and gives the name of each third-party component name and version, as well as the SDK version that was used to create it.
+Use the show version command to see a list of the current components installed that are not part of the released BOM.
+The list is tagged as “External Software” and gives the name of each third-party component name and version.

 You remove third-party software the same way you remove versions of Junos OS Evolved.
 For example, to remove the Acme software, use this command: